fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 * [git](https://git-scm.com/) (2.6.4) _(optional, required to clone the repository.
 Download zip file as alternative.)_
 * [Nmag](http://nmag.soton.ac.uk/nmag/) (0.2.1) _(optional)_

-_TODO: Mention the versions that are required (if any), or at least the ones we used for testing._

 The easiest and most convenient way of installing these prerequisites is by using `conda` as described in the [detailed installation instructions](#detailed-installation-instructions-for-prerequisites)